kalpanaIronbanda/deploy-springboot-jar/Readme.md

 # Spring Boot Jar Deployment Demo

-This is a simple Spring Boot application demonstrating how to deploy a JAR file using Docker and Kubernetes.
+This is a simple Spring Boot application demonstrating how to deploy a JAR file using Docker.

 Prerequisites
 -------------